dmerejkowsky/blog/content/post/0082-introducing-tips-from-a-build-farmer.md

 slug: introducing-tips-from-a-build-farmer
 date: 2018-08-18T08:34:50.667783+00:00
 draft: true
-title: 'Introducing: "Tips from a build farmer"'
+title: 'Introducing "Tips From a Build Farmer"'
 tags: [ci]
 summary: Introducing a new series about CI
 ---